velipso/sink/docs/crash-course.md

 --------------------

 ```
-break       elseif     namespace
-continue    end        nil
+break       end          nil
+continue    enum         return
-declare     for        return
+declare     for          using
-def         goto       using
+def         goto         var
-do          if         var
+do          if           while
-else        include    while
+else        include
+elseif      namespace
 ```

 ```